carbon-language/carbon-lang/clang/docs/AttributeReference.rst

     bar();
   }

-gets possibly modified by some optimization into code similar to this:
+gets possibly modified by some optimizations into code similar to this:

 .. code-block:: c